EarthenSky/pomme-synth/devlog/week1.md

 -

 # immediate todo
-- implement static next
-- implement a single polyphonic osc next
+- implement a single polyphonic osc
+- implement a rough outline of the gui
+- implement multiple osc modules
+- implement volume & pitch knobs
+- implement simple env (adsr)
+- implement a filter
+- implement a little dropdown window with settings?
 -

 # todos
 - will want to look into simd stuff
-- will want fastrand probably
 -

 ### teach-notes: